 Originally, the cucumber was a wild plant with origins in India.
 Now it is cultivated and grown the world over, and few salads are complete without it.
 If left to their own devices, cucumbers will grow to enormous proportions.
 Just a couple of weeks ago, I discovered one hiding at the back of a plant, behind a very large leaf; it looked more like a marrow than a cucumber, and I have no idea how the plant was supporting it!
 In general, the bigger they grow, the less flavour they have.
 As with all watery produce, cucumbers are best cut and used immediately.
 For slightly longer storage, wipe them dry and then wrap individually and tightly in cling-film, and this way they will keep in the fridge for 3-4 days without losing texture.

-To eat raw, all you need to do is rinse, dry and trim away either end, then you’re ready to slice, dice or grate.
+To eat raw, all you need to do is rinse, dry, and then trim away either end, and that’s it, you’re ready to slice, dice or grate.
 Peeling is unnecessary unless the skin is tough – some varieties have rough, knobbly skins (ridged varieties) which can get tough on larger fruit – you can just whip off the skin with a vegtable peeler.
 If the seeds are a problem, cut the cucumber in half and scoop out the centre using a teaspoon before slicing.

 Because cucumber has such a delicate, mild flavour, it can easily be overpowered by strong flavours.
 Some of the soft-leaved fresh herbs go very well with the crisp texture and fresh flavour of cucumber.
 As well as the herbs below, dill and fennel also make tasty choices.
 The herb salad burnet (below) does have a mild cucumber flavour and is the ideal herb for flavour enhancement.